johnsellin93/grab/README.md

 The installer will:

 - install required dependencies such as `ripgrep`
+- configure the Unix tooling used by Grab's investigation workflows
 - install optional utilities such as `tree`
 - clone or update `grab` in `~/grab`
 - make the `grab` executable available in your shell